Who doesn’t love the UK and its capital city, London?

 Buses are another way to get around the city and can be handy if you’re out past 11:00 pm ish.
 The Tube stops around 11:30 pm.
 Imagine my surprise when I couldn’t get the Tube home after staying out dancing until the wee hours (yes, thirty years ago I did things like that.)
 I took a taxi but I could have taken a bus.
 Buses are also contactless payment.

 The red double-decker buses are a good way to get around, see a lot, and map out where you want to spend more time.
-Here’s a link for London buses.
+Taxis are reliable but expensive.
+It can take twice as long to go anywhere by car in London.

 To learn more about London’s transportation read this page on the Visit London website.